-The Honours program in biology provides the opportunity for in-depth study within one or more biological disciplines.
-Students can concentrate in a particular area by choosing one of three options—cellular and molecular biology, physiology and ecology, evolution and behaviour.
+The honours in biology allows for in-depth study in one or more biological disciplines.
+Students can concentrate on a particular area by choosing one of three options: Cellular and Molecular Biology, Physiology, or Ecology, Evolution and Behaviour.
 This route includes a compulsory independent research project to equip students with advanced research, analysis and communication skills applicable to diverse careers.
 Students thinking of a career in research should consider the Research Focus, an immersive research experience in the third and fourth years.
-Alternatively, they can pursue diverse interests by selecting a general course of study that will include a number of advanced courses, and they can gain work experience while studying through the Co-Operative Education Programs.
+Alternatively, they can pursue diverse interests by selecting a general course of study that includes a number of advanced courses, and they can gain work experience while studying through the Co-Operative Education Programs.

 The major in biology introduces students to cell biology, genetics, evolution, ecology and physiology (both plant and animal).
-The major is combined with either another major or a minor and allows students to pursue diverse interests while opening the door to graduate studies or a career in the life sciences.
+It is combined with either another major or a minor.
+The major allows students to pursue diverse interests while opening the door to graduate studies or a career in the life sciences.

 The minor in biology is a flexible program that allows students to select a subset of biology courses.